Love Offering – The Ultimate Guide for Churches

 Do mention the tax deductibility and other important information on the page itself.
 Encourage all to read the content before making their love offerings.

-The following page is from Ambassadors Global Church for accepting love offerings.
-This is created on Donorbox.
-You can create unlimited campaigns on Donorbox for free and you also get QR codes for each of these pages for free.
+The following page was created by Ambassadors Global Church for accepting love offerings.
+You can create unlimited campaigns on Donorbox for free, and a free QR code is automatically generated for each one!

-Pastor appreciation day is celebrated on the second Sunday of October.
-Churches hold campaigns and events on the pastor appreciation day and see it as an opportunity to share how sermons affect individuals and make a difference in their lives.
+Pastor Appreciation Day is celebrated on the second Sunday of October.
+Churches hold campaigns and events on Pastor Appreciation Day and see it as an opportunity to share how sermons affect individuals and make a difference in their lives.

 You can get creative in sharing your appreciation and love during this celebration.
 One way to do this is with children’s projects.
-Ask each children’s Sunday school to create an art piece or performance to share during the service.
+Ask your Sunday school classes or youth ministry to create an art piece or performance to share during the service.
 These unique gifts are heartfelt and can mean more than any financial gift.

-However, if you’re open to receiving financial gifts as well, keep your audience including parents and other congregants aware of the options available.
+However, if you’re open to receiving financial gifts as well, keep your audience of parents and other congregants aware of the options available.

-Here is what Power of Worship does – they encourage people to share their feelings about the pastor through a Google form and lets them give financial gifts via the below donation page.
+Here is what Power of Worship does – they encourage people to share their feelings about the pastor through a Google form and allow them to make financial gifts via their online donation page.

 Some individuals may want to give love offerings to the pastor on their own.
 If they wish to collect significant amounts, you can help them start their own peer-to-peer campaign.